jgaa/nsblast/README.md

-The POC requirements has grown significantly in the last months, as I want the server to be cluster ready (one primary, any number of followers) using direct database replication via a replication log sent via streaming gRPC connections).
-I also want backup and restore and some other mature features ready before I deploy the server to productin myself.
+The POC requirements has grown significantly in the last months, as I want the server to be cluster ready (one primary, any number of followers) using direct database replication via streaming gRPC.
+I also want backup and restore and some other mature features ready before I deploy the server to production myself.

 DNSSEC will not be implemented in the MVP, but if people need it, it will follow soon.